Chillandchat/mobile/Backend/APIDocumentation.md

 This endpoint is used to retrieve all user information from the database in mongodb.

-NOTE: PLEASE NOTE THAT THIS ENDPOINT MUST NOT BE SHARED TO ANY OTHER PEOPLE BECUASE ALL USER INFORMATION CAN BE LEAKED TO PUBLIC TO INSURE PRIVACY TO USERS.
+NOTE: PLEASE NOTE THAT THIS ENDPOINT MUST NOT BE SHARED TO ANY OTHER PEOPLE BECAUSE ALL USER INFORMATION CAN BE LEAKED TO PUBLIC TO INSURE PRIVACY TO USERS.

 Sample: